Secure your scholarship offer in just 2-3 days through December 17! Get started.

 The Washington Center creates flexible, immersive pathways to enhance the pipeline of diverse talent that build more equitable, inclusive workplaces and communities.
 Since our founding, we’ve helped more than 60,000 young people translate their college majors into career paths.
 We use our scale and expertise to customize each learner’s experience to be truly transformative.

-About the Josef Korbel School of International Studies
+About the Josef Korbel School of Global and Public Affairs

 The Korbel School at the University of Denver is the 12th-ranked program in the world to earn a master’s program in International Relations and the 20th-best place to pursue an undergraduate in International Studies by Foreign Policy.
 The Korbel School offers flexible undergraduate and graduate degrees and certificate programs, allowing students to build skills to solve real-world challenges.